 The Ruston City Marshal is an elected position, but works directly for the Ruston City Court.
 The office is funded by a portion of the fines collected on traffic tickets and criminal cases.
 This "portion" is set by the Judge with limits set by the Louisiana Legislature.
 The Marshal's salary is set by the Louisiana Legislature.

 The Marshal has no authority to take action on civil cases without written orders from the Judge.
 On criminal cases the Marshal has the same authority as the Sheriff or a police officer.
 Since the Marshal's duties are primarily dealing with civil law the training required to perform these duties go well beyond Police Officer Standardized Training (which deals only with criminal law).
-The current Marshal, Jim Liner and previous Marshal, Mike Hilton attended dozens of training seminars on how to perform their duties.
-Each of these Marshals has spent countless hours training their deputies in all aspects of their jobs.
-In a best case scenario a new deputy could learn all aspects of the job in three to four years provided the deputy has an aptitude for accounting/bookkeeping.
+The current Marshal, Jim Liner and previous Marshal, Mike Hilton attended dozens of Civil Law Training Seminars on how to perform their duties.
+Each of these Marshals has spent countless hours training their deputies in how to properly perform their duties in Civil Law and in proper accounting procedures.
+In a best case scenario a new deputy could learn most aspects of the job in three to four years provided the deputy has an aptitude for accounting/bookkeeping.

 Click the below button for a brief history of the Ruston City Marshal's Office (a work in progress):